altonelli/my_painting/README.md

 * Amazon Echo Dot

 ## Setup
 From the command line clone and cd in to the directory and create a .env file for environment variables.
 ```
 $ git clone https://github.com/altonelli/my_painting.git
-$ cd ~/<path_to_repos>/my_painting
+$ cd ~/<path_to_repo>/my_painting
 $ touch .env
 ```
-Edit the .env file to look like the following and set up your virtual environment to source the file.
+Edit the .env file to look like the following.
 ```
 #General AWS credentials for Pi
 AWS_IOT_CERTIFICATE_FILENAME="~/<path_to_credentials>/XXXXX-certificate.pem.crt"